WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 Partner should be prepared to demonstrate that a cost has been actually incurred, for instance, during ECHO audits or verifications.
 Auditors or Verifiers may ask to visit specific Action locations (distribution points etc.) to verify that the money has been deposited during the eligibility period.
 During an HQ audit/verification, Commission representatives may check all the supporting documents related to the Action and the relevant dates (including bank accounts and statements).

-The remaining goods at the end of the Action should, ideally, be distributed by requesting a no cost extension of the Action.
-If this is not possible and the results of the Action have been achieved, in case of remaining goods not exceeding 20% of goods purchased during the action, the Partner does not have to report to DG ECHO on the final use but the goods have to be used for the benefit of humanitarian aid actions.
+Remaining goods at the end of the Action should, ideally, be distributed by requesting a no-cost-extension of the Action.
+If this is not possible and the results of the Action have been achieved, remaining goods not exceeding 20% of goods per type of goods (e.g drugs, food, NFI kits.) purchased during the Action, the Partner does not have to report to DG ECHO on the final use, but the foods have to be used for the benefit of humanitarian aid actions.
 The final use of these goods will be verified at audit stage.

 Co-beneficiaries decide on the allocation of the budget of the action among themselves.